Kitchen Remodel Design Guide for North Shore Homes

 Lighting in kitchens serves three distinct purposes, and a well-designed kitchen addresses all three:

 Ambient lighting illuminates the overall space.
 Recessed can lights on a dimmer are the standard approach.
-Position them so they don’t create shadows over the primary work areas.
+Position them so they do not create shadows over the primary work areas.

 Task lighting directly illuminates work surfaces.
-Under-cabinet lighting is the most effective form of task lighting in a kitchen - it puts light directly on countertops without shadows from overhead cabinets.
-LED strip lights or puck lights both work; hardwired LED strips are cleaner and more consistent than puck lights.
+Under-cabinet lighting is the most effective form of task lighting in a kitchen: it puts light directly on countertops without shadows from overhead cabinets.
+Hardwired LED strips are cleaner and more consistent than puck lights and should be planned before cabinets are installed, not retrofitted after.

 Accent lighting serves aesthetic purposes.
 Pendant lights over an island or peninsula are the most common application.
-They define a zone visually and can anchor the kitchen’s design.
-The scale of pendant fixtures matters - oversized pendants in a low-ceilinged kitchen overwhelm the space.
+They define a zone visually and anchor the kitchen's design.
+Scale matters: oversized pendants in a low-ceilinged kitchen overwhelm the space, and undersized ones disappear.
+In the Glenview kitchen Delta completed on Maryk Drive, brass lantern-style pendants over the island and globe pendants over the perimeter created a layered accent scheme without competing with each other.

 A fourth consideration is dimmers.
 Nearly every kitchen lighting circuit benefits from dimmer control.
 Full-brightness task lighting while cooking is useful; the same level during a casual evening in the kitchen is harsh.